Sijilmasa: Later Medieval Ages and Early Modernity

 The Moroccan traveller Ibn Battuta stayed in Sijilmasa on his journey to visit the Mali Empire in 1352–1353.
 He wrote: "I reached the city of Sijilmasa, a very beautiful city.
 It has abundant dates of good quality.
 The city of al-Basra is like it in the abundance of dates, but those of Sijilmasa are superior."
 Ibn Battuta also mentions Sijilmasa when describing the Chinese town of Quanzhou: "In this city, as in all cities in China, men have orchards and fields and their houses in the middle, as they are in Siljimasa in our country.
 This is why their towns are so big."

-The next mention of Sijilmasa in the extant sources is that of Leo Africanus, who, travelling to Morocco in the early 16th century, goes to the Tafilalt oasis and finds Sijilmasa destroyed.
+Leo Africanus, who travelled to Morocco in the early 16th century, goes to the Tafilalt oasis and finds Sijilmasa destroyed.
 He remarks on the "most stately and high walls", which were apparently still standing.
 He continues to describe the city as "gallantly builte," writing there were many stately temples and colleges in the city and water wheels that drew water out of the river Ziz.
 Leo Africanus says that since the city was destroyed, former residents had moved into outlying villages and castles.
 He stayed in this area for seven months, saying that it was temperate and pleasant.
 According to Leo Africanus, the city was destroyed when its last prince was assassinated by the citizens of Sijilmasa, after which the populace spread across the countryside.
 Ibn Khaldun says in his Muqaddimah that the city fell due to a lack of resources.
 Lightfoot and Miller cite several facts from their findings on site: they say that oral tradition preserved by those in the Tafilalt says that the "Black Sultan", a malevolent dictator, was overthrown by the populace.

 The city was rebuilt in the 18th century under the orders of Sultan Moulay Ismail.
 It was conquered and destroyed by the nomadic tribes of Ait Atta in 1818.

+Modern period

 Today, the ruins of Sijilmasa, located one km north of the town of Rissani, are recognized by the World Monuments Fund as an endangered site.
-They are preserved by the Moroccan Ministry of Culture.
+In 1986, Moroccan archaeologist and director of INSAP Joudia Hassar-Benslimane published an article about the archaeology of Sijilmassa, highlighting its great importance.
+In 1988, the Moroccan-American Project of Sijilmassa (MAPS) was launched, and led to 6 excavations at the site, by a mixed team of Moroccan and American archaeologists.
+The ruins are now preserved by the Moroccan Ministry of Culture.